Crystal Palace Park: Proposed developments

 A number of proposals to redevelop the Crystal Palace Park have been put forward since the 1980s.
 The park was handed to the London Borough of Bromley after the abolition of the Greater London Council in 1986, and a long-fought-over local issue is whether to build on the open space which was the location of the original Crystal Palace building or to leave it as parkland as the Greater London Council had done.
 In 1989 Bromley proposed the development of the site for hotel and leisure purposes, it culminated in the passing by the House of Commons of the Bromley London Borough Council (Crystal Palace) Act 1990, which limits development on the site.

 In 1997, a planning proposal was submitted which involved 53,000 square metres of leisure floor space, including a 20-screen multiplex.
 The proposal was opposed by a local campaign group, the Crystal Palace Campaign, set up a month later.

 In 2003, plan for a modern building in glass was submitted to the Bromley council.

 In 2007, a £67 million master plan was drawn up by London Development Agency which includes the building of a new sports centre, the creation of a tree canopy to mimic the outline of the palace, the restoration of the Paxton Axis walkway through the park, but it also included a controversial proposal for housing on two parts of the park.
 It won government backing in 2010, and the plans were upheld by the High Court in 2012 after a challenge by a local group, the Crystal Palace Community Association.

-In January 2011 the owners of Crystal Palace F.C. announced plans to relocate the club back to the site of the NSC from their current Selhurst Park home, redeveloping it into a 25,000-seater, purpose-built football stadium.
-However Tottenham Hotspur F.C. also released plans to redevelop the NSC into a 25,000-seater stadium, maintaining it as an athletics stadium, as part of their plans to redevelop the Olympic Stadium after the 2012 Summer Olympics and Paralympics.
+In January 2011, the owners of Crystal Palace F.C. announced plans to relocate the club back to the site of the National Sports Centre from their current Selhurst Park home, redeveloping it into a 40,000-seater, football stadium.
+But by 2013, Palace had abandoned these plans, and instead proposed to redevelop Selhurst Park.
+In April 2018, Croydon Council approved the club's plans for a new 13,500-seater Main Stand, which would give Selhurst Park an overall stadium capacity of 34,000.

 In 2013, a plan to build a replica of the destroyed Crystal Palace was proposed by a Chinese developer.
 Bromley Council however cancelled the exclusivity agreement with the developer in 2015.
 In February 2020 Bromley Council submitted a planning application for a £40 million park regeneration project, adapted from the 2007 masterplan.

+In May 2025 the newly formed Crystal Palace Park Trust commenced work on a major regeneration plan, partly funded by selling two sites to Clarion Housing Association for social housing.
+The plans involve refurbishment of the Dinosaurs, park terraces and other historic elements, alongside new play areas and walkways.
+At the same time the GLA announced refurbishment of the National Sports Centre.